DevZest/Licensing/docs_src/articles/programming_license_publisher.md

 # Programming License Publisher

 To develop your license publisher, derive your class from the abstract @DevZest.Licensing.LicensePublisher class, and implement your licensing logic here.
 Normally this class is hosted as ASP.Net .asmx or .svc web service.
-For a step by step walk-through on how to create a license publisher, see [SamplePublisher](xref:sample_publisher).
+For a step by step walk-through on how to create a license publisher, see @sample_publisher.

 ## Implement Class Derived from LicensePublisher